segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/antavo/index.md

 Two main event types are synced into Segment: Profile updates and loyalty events.
 Both event types require userID, which can be selected in Antavo.
-Any customer attribute in Antavo can be selected as “external customer ID.”
+Any customer attribute in Antavo can be selected as "external customer ID".

 ### Profile updates